TianhongZhou/CPSC-210-Individual-Project/README.md

 of Life**.
 The users will be able to set the initial state by themselves, and to see how will the initial state go based on the rule, after pressing the start button.

-Generally, the users will be those who like trying and plying different games.
+Generally, the users will be those who like trying and playing different games.
 In addition, those who are interested in **Conway's Game of Life** may also be drawn into the **New Game of Life**.

 The reason why this project is interesting to me is that firstly, I want to make a game by myself.
 Secondly, I learned